yretenai/titania/README.md

 # titania

-Cross-platform unofficial userland driver for the Sony PlayStation DualSense Controller, and the PlayStation Access Controller.
+Cross-platform unofficial userland library for the Sony PlayStation DualSense Controller, and the PlayStation Access Controller.

 ### Brief explanation about the name